Concentration in Biological Sciences (AST1)(Plan Code: LRST1AS, Subplan Code: BIOSCIENCE)

 • Apply communication theory to demonstrate effective oral communication skills.
 (GE)

 Program maps are a suggested academic plan and should not be used in the place of regular academic advising appointments.
-Your student entry method, placement, course availability, and program requirements are subject to change and transfer credit(s) may change your map/plan.
+Your student entry method, placement, course availability, and program requirements are subject to change and transfer credit(s)/units may change your map/plan.

 To view the current suggested map for your program please visit our website https://programmap.clark.edu/academics